ChrisForsythQA/Qa-test/README.md

   Given: there is no due currency remaining
   When: the customer tries to request currency back
   Then: no currency is returned

+AC: Change is returned in the smallest number of coins.

+  Given: there is 0.25 currency remaining
+  When: the customer requests remaining currency back
+  Then: 0.20
+  And: 0.05 currency will be returned (2 coins)

+  Given: there is 1.65 currency remaining
+  When: the customer requests remaining currency back
+  Then: 1.00, 0.50, 0.10
+  And: 0.05 currency coins will be returned (4 coins)

+AC: The customer is notified about how much change has been dispensed on the display screen.

+  Given: there is X credit remaining
+  When: the credit is returned to the customer
+  Then: the returning credit will be displayed correctly

+AC: If the machine is unable to offer change, the customer must be notified of this via the display screen prior to making a purchase.

+  Given: there is insufficient change in the vending machine
+  Then: a message will be displayed to the customer

+  Given: the customer purchases a item/s
+  And: there is remaining credit
+  When: the customer tries to returned the credit
+  Then: a message will be displayed of insufficient change to return

 Questions: